-The most comfortable gaming headphones is the Bose QuietComfort 35 II
+The most comfortable gaming headphones are the Bose QuietComfort 35 II

-Comfort matters when it comes to gaming headphones, because you’ll probably wear them for hours on end.
-That’s why the Bose QuietComfort 35 II, with its plush ear cups and a durable build, is such a good choice.
-As a result, you can keep the QC 35 II on, move your head around, and even toss it off all without worry
+Comfort matters when it comes to gaming headphones because you’ll probably wear them for hours on end.
+That’s why the Bose QuietComfort 35 II, with its plush ear cups and durable build, is such a good choice.
+As a result, you can keep the QC 35 II on, move your head around, and even toss it off without worry

-The QuietComfort 35 II boasts excellent noise cancelling, further adding to the comfort factor in loud environments, and making gaming sessions distraction-free.
-In fact, Bose even makes the QuietComfort 35 II Gaming Headset—It’s the same as the original, but with a mic tacked on.
-It works well, and if you don’t want to supply your own mic, it’s a good deal (the mic isn’t sold separately, if you’ve already got a Bose QC35II, though).
+The QuietComfort 35 II boasts excellent noise canceling, further adding to the comfort factor in loud environments and making gaming sessions distraction-free.
+In fact, Bose even makes the QuietComfort 35 II Gaming Headset—It’s the same as the original but with a mic tacked on.
+It works well, and if you don’t want to supply your own mic, it’s a good deal (the mic isn’t sold separately if you’ve already got a Bose QC35II, though).

 The best gaming headphones: Notable mentions

-- Audio-Technica ATH-M40x: If you want most of the features and comfort of the Audio-Technica ATH-M50x, but don’t want to spend that much, the Audio-Technica ATH-M40x is a good pick.
-It’s not quite as snazzy looking, and its ear pads also retain heat, but otherwise you get most of the same experience for less cash.
+- Audio-Technica ATH-M40x ($119 at Amazon): If you want most of the features and comfort of the Audio-Technica ATH-M50x but don’t want to spend that much, the Audio-Technica ATH-M40x is a good pick.
+It’s not quite as snazzy looking, and its ear pads also retain heat, but otherwise, you get most of the same experience for less cash.

-- Beyerdynamic DT 900 PRO X: The Beyerdynamic DT 900 PRO X is big, bulky, and heavy, but what you get in return is excellent sound from this open-back headset.
-This pair of open-back headphones might start to weigh you down after a while, though, and it costs around $300 USD, but if you don’t mind those factors, it works quite well as gaming headphones.
+- Beyerdynamic DT 900 PRO X ($269 at Amazon): The Beyerdynamic DT 900 PRO X is big, bulky, and heavy, but what you get in return is excellent sound from this open-back headset.
+This pair of open-back headphones might start to weigh you down after a while, though, and it costs around $300, but if you don’t mind those factors, it works quite well as gaming headphones.

-- Shure AONIC 50: Gamers who value construction and sound quality above all else will like the Shure AONIC 50.
+- Shure AONIC 50 ($298 at Amazon): Gamers who value construction and sound quality above all else will like the Shure AONIC 50.
 This will cost you a pretty penny but in return, you get wired and wireless listening options with aptX, LDAC, AAC, and SBC codec options, removable ear pads, and USB-C charging with fast charge.
 If you want to spend slightly less and don’t mind less-than-premium materials, there’s the very similar Shure AONIC 40, too.

-- Sony WF-1000XM4: True wireless ear buds can be tricky to use for gaming, but with LDAC Bluetooth codec support and a comfortable fit, plus great ANC, the Sony WF-1000XM4 makes for a good pick if you prefer buds.
+- Sony WF-1000XM4 ($278 at Amazon): True wireless earbuds can be tricky to use for gaming, but with LDAC Bluetooth codec support and a comfortable fit, plus great ANC, the Sony WF-1000XM4 makes for a good pick if you prefer buds.
 If your content supports it, you can even take advantage of their 360 Reality Audio support.

-- V-MODA Crossfade 2 Wireless Codex Edition: V-MODA is known for its sturdy headsets and this is no exception with its MIL-STD 810G durability certification.
+- V-MODA Crossfade 2 Wireless Codex Edition ($349 at Amazon): V-MODA is known for its sturdy headsets, and this is no exception with its MIL-STD 810G durability certification.
 You get SBC, AAC, and aptX Bluetooth codec options, and you can connect the headset to your console’s controller via the 3.5mm cable.